dalehenrich/RowanSample5/README.md

 There is a single package per user `*-Core` that includes the user's classes and extension methods.

 There is a single package `RowanSample5-GlobalsExtensions` that contains the extension methods for Globals.

+With a single Application symbol dictionary, Dark is just a normal user like Red, Yellow, or Blue.